All use of the campus's computing and network facilities must be consistent with the teaching and learning objectives of Nanyang Polytechnic (NYP).

 i. read, forge, alter or delete any messages (e.g. emails), files or network communication without authorisation;

-j. use any software and hardware, such as traffic generator, network sniffing tools, diagnostic and vulnerability scanning tools, which can compromise the security or performance of the systems as well as networks.
+j. use any software and hardware, such as traffic generators, network sniffing tools, remote administration tools, diagnostic and vulnerability scanning tools, which can compromise the security or performance of the systems as well as networks.

 k. tamper, damage or destroy NYP’s IT equipment and communication devices, e.g. network points, cables and computers;